Multiscale-imaging/dynamical_diffraction/README.txt

-This is just a small collection of functions used to calculate dynamical diffraction patterns from place like crytals.
+This is just a small collection of functions used to calculate dynamical diffraction patterns from plate-like crytals.

 The formalism is based on the "symmetric Takagi Taupin Equations".
 See https://arxiv.org/pdf/1703.04100.pdf for example.